MirjamC/xml-workshop/_sources/10_tei_BS.md

 ```

 We can iterate through all divs and only proceed with the divs that have 'chapter' as type.
-This can be done with an 'If' statement.
+This can be done with an *if* statement.

 This leads to the following code: